antecave-web/Star-Trek-Ascendancy-Playable-Borg/README.md

 Pre-warp civilizations may not be assimilated.

-Assimilation is gradual.
+Assimilation progress is gradual.
+After a successful invasion:

-* Spend 1 resource to assimilate the colony.
+* Unless overwhelmed, you must spend 1 resource to establish the Borg colony.
-* Spend 1 additional resource for each resource node on the planet (maximum 3).
+* On successive turns, spend 1 additional resource to add a resource node on the planet (maximum 3).
-* Normally only one point of progress may be added to a colony each turn.
+* Only one point of progress may be added to each colony per turn.

-Once complete:
+Once a colony is established:

 * The planet permanently becomes a Borg colony.
 * Borg colonies can never change ownership.

-Enemy players may destroy Borg resource nodes through bombardment or invasion, but may never reclaim the planet itself.
+Enemy players may destroy Borg resource nodes through bombardment or invasion, but may never destroy the colony or reclaim the planet itself.

-Destroyed nodes deny the Borg resources until they are rebuilt.
+Otherwise the colony functions as normal.
+(1-4 power depending on node count, generating 1 resource per node)

 ---

 # Cube Construction

-Additional Borg Cubes are constructed slowly by allocating resources over multiple turns.
+Additional Borg Cubes are constructed at a Borg colony by slowly allocating resources over multiple turns where progress toward Cube construction is retained.

+Place a new cube at any Borg colony (even one that is currently blockaded by enemy ship) adding a minimum of one resource to it to start the construction. (use a token to indicate that it is under construction)

+Only one cube may be in construction at a time.

 Cube construction uses escalating costs, making each additional Cube a significant long-term investment.

-Progress toward Cube construction is retained between turns.

 Cube #2 costs 12.